GuglielmoMazzesiDaniele/RayTracer/README.md

 As of **January 30, 2025**, the ray tracer includes the following core functionalities:

 - **Primitive Shapes**: Supports rendering of spheres, cones, planes, cylinders, and triangles.
-- **Light Sources**: Supports all basic type of light sources, including:
+- **Light Sources**: Supports all basic types of light sources, including:
   - **Point Lights**
   - **Directional Lights**
   - **Area Lights**